goatshriek/stumpless/doc/dependencies.md

 than C then you will need the language environment installed in order to run the tests.

+## Documentation
+The specification for the Syslogv2 protocol is in an XML file that can be used to generate an RFC-styled document outlining the details.
+In order to generate text, HTML, or other RFC output you will need to use the `xml2rfc` tool,

 ## Simplified Wrapper Interface Generator (SWIG)
 The SWIG project is used to expose the functionality of Stumpless to languages beyond normal C. The `swig` executable must be available in order to build any